God Himself, the Unique VII

 An Overview of God’s Authority, God’s Righteous Disposition, and God’s Holiness

-When we speak about God’s authority, where is our focus, our main point?
+When we speak about God’s authority, what is our focus, our main point?
 Why do we need to discuss this?
 The first purpose in discussing this is to establish in people’s hearts God’s status as the Creator and His position among all things.
 This is what people, at first, can be brought to know, to see, and to feel.
 What you see and what you feel come from God’s actions, God’s words, and God’s control of all things.
 So, what true understanding do people gain from all that they see, learn, and know through God’s authority?
 We have already discussed the first purpose.
 The second is to let people see God’s power and wisdom through all that God has done and said and controlled with His authority.
 It is to allow you to see how powerful and how wise God is in His control of everything.
 Was this not the focus and the main point of our prior discussion of God’s unique authority?
 Not much time has passed since that discussion and yet some of you have forgotten this, which proves that you have not gained deep understanding of God’s authority.
 It could even be said that man has not seen the authority of God.
 Do you now have some understanding?
 When you see God exercising His authority, what do you truly feel?
 Have you truly felt God’s power?
 (Yes.)
 When you read His words about how He created all things, you feel His power and you feel His omnipotence.
 When you see God’s dominion over the fate of men, what do you feel?
 Do you feel His power and His wisdom?
 If God did not possess this power, if He did not possess this wisdom, would He be qualified to have dominion over all things and over the fate of men?
-If someone does not have the ability to do their job, if they do not possess the necessary strengths and lack the proper skills and knowledge, would they be qualified for their job?
-They would certainly not be qualified—a person’s potential to do great things depends on the greatness of their abilities.
 God possesses the power and the wisdom, and so He has the authority.
 This is unique.
 Among all creation, have you ever seen a person or creature with power like God’s?
 Is there anyone or anything with the power to create the heavens and earth and all things, to control them and have dominion over them?
 Is there anyone or anything that can rule over and lead all of humanity, that can be present everywhere at all times?
 (No, there is not.)
 Do you now understand the true meaning of God’s unique authority?
 Do you now have some understanding of this?
 (Yes.)
 This concludes our look back at the topic of God’s unique authority.

 Today we have conducted an overview of several topics from previous fellowships.
 This concludes today’s overview.
 I hope that all of you will take to heart the main points of each item and topic.
 Do not think of them as mere doctrine; when you have some spare time, really read through them and ponder them.
 Remember them in your heart and bring them into reality—then you will truly experience all that I have said about the reality of God’s revealing His disposition and revealing what He has and is.
 However, if you only jot them down in your notebook and do not read through them or think them over, then you will never gain them for yourself.
 You understand now, yes?
 After having communicated on these three topics, once people have gained a general—or even specific—understanding of God’s status, essence, and disposition, will their understanding of God be complete?
 (No.) Now, in your own understanding of God, are there any other areas where you feel you need a deeper understanding?
 That is to say, now that you have gained an understanding of God’s authority, His righteous disposition, and His holiness, perhaps His unique status and position are established in your mind; yet it remains for you to see, understand, and deepen your knowledge of His actions, His power, and His essence through your own experience.
 Now that you have listened to these fellowships, in your hearts an article of faith is more or less established: God truly exists, and it is a fact that He administers all things.
 No one may offend His righteous disposition; His holiness is a certainty that no one may question.
 These are facts.
 These fellowships allow the status and position of God to have a foundation in the hearts of man.
 Once this foundation has been established, people must try to understand more.